 2.2 Linear relationship

 In a biomedical longitudinal study, two or more groups of subjects (patients, mice, samples) are subject to different treatments (e.g., a “treatment” group receives a novel drug vs. a “control” group that receives a placebo), and measurements from each subject within each group are collected at specific time points.
-The collected respnse is modeled with both fixed and random components.
+The collected response is modeled with both fixed and random components.
 The fixed component can be understood as a constant value in the response which the researcher is interested in measuring, i.e, the average effect of the novel drug in the “treatment” group.
 The random component can be defined as “noise” caused by some inherent variability within the study.
 For example, if the blood concentration of the drug is measured in certain subjects in the early hours of the morning while others are measured in the afternoon, it is possible that the difference in the collection time of the measurement introduces some “noise” in the signal.
 As their name suggests, this “random” variability needs to be modeled as a variable rather than as a constant value.

 Mathematically speaking, a rm-ANOVA model with an interaction can be written as: